-I was awarded a PhD after completing research involving the study of the contribution of detective training to practise before moving to Canterbury Christ Church University in 2002.
+I was awarded a PhD after completing research involving the study of the contribution of detective training to practice before arriving at Canterbury Christ Church University in 2002.
 Since then I have contributed to the development of the policing curriculum at undergraduate and postgraduate level and publishing on a range of policing issues.
-I am currently the Director of the Canterbury Centre for Policing Research (CCPR), Acting Director of Research & Enterprise for the school and Adjunct Associate Professor at Charles Sturt University and Visiting Fellow at Anglia Ruskin University.
+I founded the Canterbury Centre for Policing Research (CCPR) and I am currently the Director of Research & Enterprise for the School and Adjunct Associate Professor at Charles Sturt University and Visiting Fellow at Anglia Ruskin University.
 I contribute to teaching on undergraduate and postgraduate programmes as well as supervising student research (BSc, MA, MSc and PhD).
 I have been involved in research ranging from the work of detectives, trainee police officers, restorative justice in prisons, professional perspectives on the impact of Brexit on security/police cooperation and strategic police leadership across Europe.
-I am interested in new opportunities for research in the policing and the criminal justice sector.
+I am interested in new opportunities for research in policing and the criminal justice sector.
 I would be delighted to receive requests for PhD supervision in topics related to criminal justice and policing.
 For supervision enquiries or research colloboration please contact me directy via email firstname.lastname@example.org

 Research and knowledge exchange

-- Ongoing research: Exploring the experiences and impact of police officers completing advanced detective training
+- 2016 - 2018: Exploring the experiences and impact of police officers completing advanced detective training (with Martin O'Neill)

 - 2016 - 2017: Principal Investigator Emma Williams, Co-Investigator Steve Tong, College of Policing recognition of prior learning and experience for existing officers and staff - knowledge exchange.

 - 2012 - 2014 Co-researcher with colleague Dr Bryn Caless examining the views of 108 strategic police officers across Europe in relation to police co-operation, risk, accountability and challenges in the future across 22 countries.